Syntactic Analysis

 Some languages actually work like this, think about LaTeX and the C macro system.

-Since all of syntactic analysis is matching strings, which languages can we efficiently match.
+Since syntactic analysis is simply matching strings, which languages can we efficiently match?
 This is where the Chomsky hierarchy comes in.

 gray Type 3 Regular Type 2 Context-free Type 1 Context-sensitive Type 0 Recursively enumerable

-A type 1 language is a language that can keep information about the context it is in.
+In a type 1 language, we can define our language recursively, but we are also allowed to give context to the recursion.
 For example checking a program to see if a variable is in scope, is context sensitive because it depends on the declarations and how nested we are in the curly parenthesis:

 int hello(int x) {